 What language do they speak in Bratislava?

 The national language is Slovak, which is different from Czech but does have similarities.
-A lot of people in their 30s and younger speak English, and there a lot of German and Russian speakers.
+A lot of people in their 30s and younger speak English, and they’re a lot of German and Russian speakers.

 If you want to know some basic Slovak phrases, check out this article where we have a list of useful phrases to know before you visit, because it’s nice to try to speak the lingo!

-Our year long experience with life in Bratislava means we’ve got other helpful guides to the city up on our website.
+Our year-long experience with life in Bratislava means we’ve got other helpful guides to the city up on our website.

 Make sure to follow us on Instagram and become a part of our wee IG family – @hoopla_adventures